lanukim/lanukim.github.io/index.md

 **Lanu Kim**, Bas Hofstra, and Sebastian Munoz-Najar Galvez.
 “Differential Return on Performance Persists the Gender Pay Gap among Faculty in the Public University System.” [draft ready]

-Risi, Stephan, Crystal Lee, Mathias W. Nielsen, Emma Kerr, Emer Brady, **Lanu Kim**, Daniel A. McFarland, Dan Jurafsky, James Zou, and Londa Schiebinger.
-“What Would History Look Like Without Women?” [under review]
+Risi, Stephan, Mathias W. Nielsen, Emma Kerr, Emer Brady, **Lanu Kim**, Daniel A. McFarland, Dan Jurafsky, James Zou, and Londa Schiebinger.
+2022.
+“Diversifying history: A large-scale analysis of changes in researcher demographics and scholarly agendas.” _PloS one_ 17(1): e0262027.
+[Link](https://doi.org/10.1371/journal.pone.0262027)

 ### Social and conceptual networks in academia

 I have been examining the structure of the formation of collaboration networks among faculty by combining several types of data sets, including grants, publications, and dissertation committees.
 In this project, I ask how faculty develops different types of collaborations and how to find who to connect.

-**Lanu Kim**, Sanne Smith, Linus Dahlander, and Daniel McFarland.
-“A Network Ecology of Scholar Collaborations.” [under review]
+**Lanu Kim**, Sanne Smith, Linus Dahlander, and Daniel A. McFarland.
+2022.
+“Networking a career: Individual adaptation in the network ecology of faculty.” _Social Networks_ (online).
+[Link](https://doi.org/10.1016/j.socnet.2022.04.002)

 **Lanu Kim**^, Hancheng Cao^, and Daniel McFarland.
 “Rediscovering Aristotle: Are We Creating New Science or Repackaging Old Science?” [^ co-first author]